kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

 However, it assumes all claims are fungible—any claim can share the device with any other claim.

-Real-world hardware is often **modal**: once partially allocated, the device requires all subsequent consumers to share a specific configuration.
-For
+Real-world hardware is often **modal** (i.e., once partially allocated, it must operate in a single configuration mode for all of its current consumers): the device requires all subsequent consumers to share a specific configuration.
+For example:
-example:

 - **Multi-pod NIC sharing**: A network DRA driver shares a NIC across 16 pods, but all pods must belong to the same subnet.
 Once the first pod configures the